collinearen/fetch_weather_to_tg/README.md

 ```shell
 pip install requrements.txt
 ```
-<p align="center"></p>

 You also need to run make up.
 This file defines one service application named "db".
 It uses the "postgres:14.1-alpine" container image, which is a PostgreSQL version 14.1 database on a lightweight version of Alpine Linux.
 The database container will restart automatically when it stops or crashes, thanks to the "restart: always" setting.
 The "environment" section defines environment variables for configuring the database container.
-In this case, the ```
-POSTGRES_USER```, ```POSTGRES_PASSWORD```, and ```POSTGRES_DB``` variables are set to define the PostgreSQL username, password, and database name, respectively.
+In this case, the ```POSTGRES_USER```, ```POSTGRES_PASSWORD```, and ```POSTGRES_DB``` variables are set to define the PostgreSQL username, password, and database name, respectively.
 Port 5432 of the database container is proxied to port 5432 of the host so that the database can be accessed from external devices.
 A network named "custom" is also defined, which is used for communication between containers.
 In this case, the database container will be connected to this network.
 This file allows you to start the database container **PostgreSQL** data with specified parameters and settings within the application.

 ```shell
 make up
 ```